Agentic Ai Voice Mode

 Tap-to-Speak vs Continuous Listening

-While this introduced an extra step, it ensured better control, reduced false triggers in early stages.
+While this introduced an extra step, it ensured better control and reduced false triggers in early stages.
 A continuous, hands-free model is planned for the future.

-While this introduced an extra step, it ensured better control, reduced false triggers in early stages.
+While this introduced an extra step, it ensured better control and reduced false triggers in early stages.
 A continuous, hands-free model is planned for the future.

 What changed?